clockspot/arduino-clock/README.md

 * **Time**
   * Shows the current time of day.
 (Choose 12h or 24h format in Setup.)
-  * To set, hold 'til display flashes; turn to set (in 24h format), and push to save at top of minute (seconds will set to :00).
+  * To set time, hold 'til display flashes; turn to set (in 24h format), and push to save at top of minute (seconds will set to :00).
 * **Date**
   * Shows month, date, and weekday as 0=Sunday, 6=Saturday.
 (Choose month/date or date/month in Setup.)
-  * To set, hold 'til display flashes; then set year, then month, then date.
+  * To set date, hold 'til display flashes; then set year, then month, then date.
 * **Alarm**
   * Shows alarm time (in 24h format) and whether the alarm is on (1) or off (0).
   * To turn alarm on or off, push the knob.